-Choosing the right pool fencing for your swimming pool can be difficult, especially if you’re not really sure what you want.
+Choosing the right glass pool fencing for your swimming pool can be one of the most important decisions you make in your overall landscaping plans, especially if you’re not really sure what you want.
 However, pool fencing is a legal requirement throughout Australia, which means that you need to get a fence put up as soon as your pool is built, otherwise you could face significant fines or other penalties.

 Glass pool fencing is a stylish, modern choice that is becoming increasingly popular throughout Australia and the world.
 Tubular metal fences remain common due to their low price an ease of installation.
 Wooden and plastic fences are also available, but they are much less common due to the strict requirements for building pool fences.

 It can be extremely hard to choose the right fence on short notice, which has led to the creation of the following list of quick tips to help you make your choice: